 In their first year of teaching, holding a master’s degree can help an educator to earn nearly $3,000 more than a comparable candidate with a bachelor’s degree.
 As they move up the pay scale, that disparity can expand to nearly $7,500 more per year.

 Master’s in Higher Education Job Projections

-According to BLS, postsecondary education administrator positions are expected to grow 4% by 2029.
+According to BLS, postsecondary education administrator positions are expected to grow by 8% by 2030.
 This is on par with the projection for total occupations, but higher than the projected growth of other management occupations (3%).2

 Master’s in Higher Education Career Paths